Bill requiring policies for religious classes during school hours heads to Gov. Stitt's desk

 Like Fugate, Rep. Regina Goodwin, D-Tulsa, also spoke against the bill, saying that when she was growing up, students received religious instruction when their parents took them to places like their church, Sunday school and vacation Bible school.

 "This bill does not invent something new.
-It does not legalize something that is illegal and it does not create a new right for parents," Stairs said.
+It does not legalize something that is illegal and it does not create a new right for parents," Staires said.

 "What it does is very simple. ...
 It provides guidelines.
 Setting up one of these programs is complex, and it's possible to mess it up and unintentionally run afoul of the U.S. Constitution."